-KateWasHere.com is the travel and lifestyle blog of Kate Alvarez, a milleXial (that strange generation that’s not exactly millennial, not exactly Gen X) from the Philippines.
+My name is Kate, a milleXial (that strange generation that’s not exactly millennial, not exactly Gen X) and a solo female flashpacker from the Philippines.

+I spent years pursuing that dream.
 Cue the bells of cliché, because I had an epiphany after a soul-searching experience in New York, back when Facebook was within the confines of Harvard and the social media kings were MySpace and Craigslist.
-Years after that solo trip, I launched this blog in 2011.
-That same year, I landed multiple modeling projects and my first indie film—all while working as a freelance journalist in the Philippines.
+After that solo trip, I launched this blog.
+That same year, I landed multiple modeling projects and my first indie film—all while working as a professional writer in the Philippines.

 Just when my lifelong dream was turning into a lucrative reality, a tragedy struck.

 In 2011, I was diagnosed with general anxiety disorder.
 As I was getting help for my sickness, my fiancé passed away in 2012.
 Months later, I was diagnosed with major depressive disorder.

 For the first time as a writer, I had no words to describe what I went through.
 I experienced great love and great loss.

 To cope with the profound grief and make sense of everything, I volunteered as a mental health advocate.
 Back then, we were only a few voices defending the local mental health community.
 People shunned us.
 My friends and relatives stigmatized my cause.
 I had only my parents, sister, and a few confidants who truly supported me.

 From 2012-2017, my life was a blur.
 I continued to follow my passions, but I felt only half alive.

 In 2017, I packed my bags and booked my first solo trip in years.
 Just me and my backpack.
 After returning to the Philippines, I booked another solo trip.
 And another.
 And another.
 I was back to juggling my career with solo travel.

 Then one day, my soul felt alive again.
 I survived clinical depression.
 I’m not ashamed of my battle scars.